126 Velleda

-Velleda (minor planet designation: 126 Velleda) is a main-belt asteroid.
+126 Velleda is a main-belt asteroid.
 It is probably a rather typical, albeit sizable, S-type asteroid.
 Named for Veleda, a priestess and prophet of the Germanic tribe of the Bructeri.
-It was discovered by Paul Henry on November 5, 1872, in Paris, France.
+It was discovered by Paul Henry on 5 November 1872, in Paris, France.
 It was his first credited discovery.
 He and his brother Prosper Henry discovered a total of 14 asteroids.

 This body is orbiting the Sun with a period of 1391.107 days and an eccentricity (ovalness) of 0.11.
 The orbital plane is inclined by 2.9° to the plane of the ecliptic.
 It has a cross-section diameter of ~45 km.
 This asteroid rotates once every 5.36 hours.
 During each rotation the brightness varies by 0.22 magnitudes.